chef-cft/my_fourthcoffee/README.md

 ## Instructions for Use

 0. Spin up 2.1.14 of aws-bjc-demo.
-Log onto the workstation and wait for the startup script to complete before proceeding.
+Log onto the workstation.
+You can proceed with the below steps while the startup script is running.

 1. Create C:\Users\chef\\.aws\config and populate with your own settings.
 You can copy these from your ~/.aws/config or ~/.aws/credentials file.
+Your API keys are required to use the `knife ec2 server create` command.
 Example:

 ```
 [default]